Do you know someone who keeps on keeping on, no matter what life throws at them?

 The internet is full of training programs that you can use to help your clients (or yourself) build personal resilience.

-In fact, we’ve got our own special page right on our website that’s packed with free online training resources for building personal resilience.
-You’ll find a wealth of exercises, psychoeducational takeaways, and videos that can easily be used alongside the Powerpoint, books, and more included in this article.
+In fact, we’ve got our own special page right on our website that’s packed with resilience activities for building personal resilience.
+You’ll find a wealth of exercises, psychoeducational takeaways, and videos that can easily be used alongside the PowerPoint, books, and more included in this article.

 If you’re looking for a pre-existing structured approach elsewhere online to supplement these, here are a few useful training programs.